pythonclimber/file-ripper-py/README.md

 - field_name - str - required -  the name of the field in the result set
 - start_position - int - required for fixed width files - the start position of the field in its row
 - field_length - int - required for fixed width files - the length of the field
-- xml_node_name - str - required for xml files - the xml node containing the data
+- xml_node_name - str - optional, name is used if missing - the xml node containing the data
+- position_in_row - int - required for delimited files - the position of the field in the delimited row

 FileDefinition fields:
 - file_type - str - required - the type of the file.
 DELIMITED, FIXED, and XML are currently supported